GTA V Flooded With Negative Reviews On Steam After OpenIV Modding Tool Shuts Down

 You're right, but you're not factoring in GTA VI into that.
 They want to stomp the modding community before they start hyping what's new in GTA VI, otherwise those features will be reverse-engineered.

-I saved more than 100% on my gaming budget by not purchasing a single GTA game, ever.
-Raise of hands for those who are with me! *raise*

-This is *all* about GTA VI (Score:2)
+This is *all* about GTA VI (Score:5, Insightful)

 They recently displayed a GTA VI demo at E3.
 Up until now, modders were great for sales and retention.
 But now they have a sequel and they have to hype how much better the sequel is going to be than the last one.

 Think about it this way: any new feature announced for GTA VI will see GTA V modders seeing if they can't just mod that into GTA V. Which would take a dump on their marketing.
 GTA V is the old stuff, GTA VI is where their profit is.
-Modding isn't for your benefit, it's because it extends the lifeti
+Modding isn't for your benefit, it's because it extends the lifetime, community and sales of the product.
+But now, they don't want that.
+They want to create a clear distinction by which GTA VI is "better" than GTA V. How better to do that than crushing the mod scene?

+They want to create a clear distinction by which GTA VI is "better" than GTA V. How better to do that than crushing the mod scene?